doursand/insee/README.md

 ## File Descriptions <a name="files"></a>

+There are 3 main categories of files in this analysis

+1) Jupyter notebook

-1) There is 1 jupyter noteboob available here to store analysis work related to the questions highlighted above.
-The notebook's name is INSEE.ipynb
+- INSEE.ipynb contains analysis work related to the questions highlighted above.

 2) INSEE statistical datasets